microsoft/DistributedDeepLearning/README.md

 # Introduction
 This repo contains a cookiecutter template for running distributed training of deep learning models using Azure Machine Learning.
 You can create clusters with 0 nodes which will incur no cost and scale this up to hundreds of nodes.
 It is also possible to use low priority nodes to reduce costs even further.

 The project contains the following:
 #### Tensorflow Benchmark
 This is a demo template that allows you to easily run [tf_cnn_benchmarks](https://github.com/tensorflow/benchmarks/tree/master/scripts/tf_cnn_benchmarks) on Azure ML.
 This is a great way to test performance as well as compare to other platforms
 #### Tensorflow Imagenet
-This is another demo tempalte that shows you how to train a ResNet50 model using Imagenet on Azure.
-We include scripts for processing the imagenet data, transforming them to TF Records as well as leveraging AzCopy to quickly upload the data to the cloud.
+This is another demo template that shows you how to train a ResNet50 model using Imagenet on Azure.
+We include scripts for processing the Imagenet data, transforming them to TF Records as well as leveraging AzCopy to quickly upload the data to the cloud.
 #### Tensorflow Template
-This is a blank template you can use for your own didstributed training projects.
+This is a blank template you can use for your own distributed training projects.
 It allows you to leverage all the tooling built around the previous two demos to speed up the time it takes to run your model in a distributed fashion on Azure.

 # Prerequisites